- VMware macOS Unlocker

 - Once you have an APFS partition, close Disk Utility to start installing macOS.

 - Select Install macOS and then click the Continue button.

 - Continue to select Continue, then Agree and Agree.

 - In the next window, select the APFS partition you created above.
-Then click Install to install macOS High Sierra on VMware Workstation.
+Then click Install to install macOS Mojave on VMware Workstation.

 - The virtual machine will restart several times until it allows you to set up.
 Please be patient.